-Over the course of his career, Prof. Falk has trained over 60 highly qualified personnel (HQP), many of who received prestigious national and international scholarships (e.g., Science without Borders, FQRNT Quebec Merit Scholarship for Foreign Students, Colciencias, Erasmus Mundus, NSERC CREATE PERSWADE, FRQNT MSc Research Scholarship, ELAP, Bogue Research Fellowship, DAAD, MITACS), prizes (e.g., Prix d’excellence du recteur, Tableau d’honneur du vice-recteur à la recherche et aux affaires académiques, Best MSc thesis), and awards (e.g., Wearhacks 2014 Most Creative Award, AngelHacks 2015 Award, SYTACom, QBIN, CIRMMT, ISCA, and NSERC CREATE BIP Travel awards).
-The majority of former HQP has continued with their higher education training, been hired by top Canadian technology firms (e.g., OMSignal, Interaxon, Myant, Ludia, SAP) or by government agencies (e.g., Alberta Health Services, Canadian Institute for Health Information), created their own start-ups (e.g., Avertus), or are working abroad (faculty member at Santiago de Cali University).
+Over the course of his career, Prof. Falk has trained over 90 highly qualified personnel (HQP), many of who received prestigious national and international scholarships (e.g., Science without Borders, FQRNT Quebec Merit Scholarship for Foreign Students, Colciencias, Erasmus Mundus, NSERC CREATE PERSWADE, FRQNT MSc Research Scholarship, ELAP, Bogue Research Fellowship, DAAD, MITACS), prizes (e.g., Prix d’excellence du recteur, Tableau d’honneur du vice-recteur à la recherche et aux affaires académiques, Best MSc thesis), and awards (e.g., Wearhacks 2014 Most Creative Award, AngelHacks 2015 Award, SYTACom, QBIN, CIRMMT, ISCA, and NSERC CREATE BIP Travel awards).
+The majority of former HQP has continued with their higher education training, been hired by top Canadian technology firms (e.g., OMSignal, Interaxon, Myant, Ludia, SAP) or by government agencies (e.g., Alberta Health Services, Canadian Institute for Health Information), created their own start-ups (e.g., Avertus), or are working/teaching abroad (e.g., faculty members in Colombia, Brazil, and USA).

-Prof. Falk a member of the Editorial Board of the Quality and User Experience (Springer) journal, the Journal of the Canadian Acoustical Association, IEEE Canada Journal of Electrical and Computer Engineering, and the International Journal of Healthcare Engineering.
-He has served as Guest Editor to Special Issues in the Journal of Medical and Biological Engineering, Frontiers in Neurology, the EURASIP Journal on Audio, Speech & Music Processing, and the Journal of Electrical and Computer Engineering.
-He has served as Co-Chair of the Brain Hackathon during the 2017 Workshop on Brain-Machine Interface Systems, as Industry Chair at IEEE SMC’17, as Registration Chair at WASPAA’17, as Technical Program Co-Chair at MMSP’16 and QoMEX’13, Symposium Co-Chair (Theme: Biomedical and Health Informatics) at CCECE’12, Special Sessions Chair at ISSPA’12, and Program Track Co-Chair at WoSSPA’13.
-He has served as a technical program committee member on over 30 conferences, as served as reviewer to several granting agencies, including NSERC, FQRNT, MITACS, the French National Research Agency, the Danish Council for Independent Research, the Icelandic Research Fund, and the CRBLM Research Incubator Program.
+Prof. Falk is Associate Editor for the IEEE Transactions on Human-Machine Systems and Frontiers in Neuroergonomics, was former Area Editor for the IEEE Signal Processing Magazine, and is a member of the Editorial Board of the Quality and User Experience (Springer) journal, the Journal of the Canadian Acoustical Association, IEEE Canada Journal of Electrical and Computer Engineering, and the International Journal of Healthcare Engineering.
+He has served as Guest Editor to Special Issues in the Journal of Medical and Biological Engineering, Frontiers in Neurology, Frontiers in Neuroscience, Computational Intelligence and Neuroscience, Sensors, Disease Markers, the EURASIP Journal on Audio, Speech & Music Processing, and the Journal of Electrical and Computer Engineering.
+He has served numerous leadership roles in dozens of national and international conferences and has served as a technical program committee member on over 60 conferences.